 The Group has no significant concentration of credit risk with respect to any single counter party other than Australian Taxation Office.
 The class of assets described as trade and other receivables is considered to be the main source of credit risk related to the Group.

-All trade and other receivables are within initial trade terms and considered to be of high credit quality.
+Other than as noted above, all trade and other receivables are within initial trade terms and considered to be of high credit quality.